jessetrippe/jessetrippe.github.io/_work_items/08-tech-for-campaigns.md

 <section class="grid grid-item-12/12">
 	<div class="grid-item-12/12 grid-item-4/12@md">
 		<h2 class="mb-3">Final Design Phase Two</h2>
 		<p>I sent the wireframes to the Tech for Campaign's Marketing Team for title and helper text to be placed at the top of each step.
-After a few rounds of back-and-forth the team agreed on a set of icons I pitched.
+After a few rounds of back-and-forth, the team agreed on a set of icons I pitched.
 I rebuilt them in Illustrator and Sketch and added Tech for Campaigns' red and blue colors.
 While completing this work, the developer on the team built out the step-based form in Drupal.
 Once complete, I wrote the CSS needed to match my design and added the icons in SVG form.
-The team tested the form thouroughly and we launched.</p>
+The team tested the form thoroughly and we launched.</p>
 		<p>We're currently monitoring success metrics to ensure conversion increase and continue improving conversion.
-So far we've increased volunteer sign-ups over unique homepage visitors from 8% to 33% - a huge success!</p>
+So far we've increased volunteer sign-ups over unique homepage visitors from 8% to 33%&mdash;a huge success!</p>
 	</div>
 	<div class="grid-item-12/12 grid-item-8/12@md grid">
 		<img class="grid-item-12/12" src="//jessetrippe-cdn-173419.appspot.com/portfolio/tfc-two-01.png" alt="Tech for Campaigns Phase Two 1">